BingLiang666/CS514-Homework7-BingLiang/README.md

 This project is based on several homeworks.

-Many thanks to Professor Christopher Brooks and people who have offered me help.
+Many thanks to Professor Christopher Brooks and people who have offered me helps.

 Best wishes to you all!